 Where we need to use your personal data for another reason, other than for the purpose for which we collected it, we will only use your personal data where that reason is compatible with the original purpose.

 Should it be necessary to use your personal data for a new purpose, we will notify you and communicate the legal basis which allows us to do so before starting any new processing.

 5. Data Sharing

 Why might we share personal data with third parties?

 We will share your personal data with third parties where we are required by law, where it is necessary to administer the relationship between us or where we have another legitimate interest in doing so.

 Who we might share your personal data with?

-We may share your personal data with other RAS Group Companies from time to time, so we can provide you with a high-quality service across our group.
+We may share your personal data with other White Rock Brewery Group Companies from time to time, so we can provide you with a high-quality service across our group.

 Our service providers